Capricorns (band): History

 Capricorns formed in 2003.
 In 2005 they recorded their debut album "Ruder Forms Survive" following the release of their self-titled three-track EP (2004).
 2005 was also the year they toured in the UK with Electric Wizard.
 In 2008 they released their second full album "River, Bear Your Bones" on Rise Above Records based at the time in multiple geographical locations and in the same year they disbanded.

+The band are billed to play their first show in eighteen years at the 2026 edition of Desertfest London.